tomdixonn/Project3/README.md

 Session completed
 ```
 - John successfully cracked the hash giving use the credentials `steven:pink84`
-- We will reley credential reuse and no private ssh key to try get us in via ssh.
+- We will rely credential reuse and no private ssh key to try get us in via ssh.
 ```
 root@Kali:~# ssh steven@192.168.1.110
 steven@192.168.1.110's password: